 How to Get to Château de Chantilly from Paris

 The best way to get to Domaine de Chantilly from Paris is by car.
-The drive takes about an hour, and there is plenty of parking on site.
+The drive takes about an hour, and plenty of parking is on site.
 You can also take the train, which is a little slower, or the bus, which is the cheapest option but also the slowest.

 See Related: Traditional French Dishes to Try